josuigoa/gesluxe/README.md

  * Transform

 It should work on every target supported by Luxe.
-Only tested in a windows machine (cpp target) and android (tablet and mobile).
+Tested and working on CPP (Window, Mac, iOS, Android) and Web

 ##Screenshots
 ![](https://github.com/josuigoa/Gesluxe/blob/master/screenshot1.png)